bitstorm/modern-webdev-wicket/README.md

 ```

 > [!WARNING]
-> If you are using Jetty embedded resource can be used from html only from version 12.
+> If you are using Jetty remember that resource can be used from html only from version 12.

+The project can be started with command `mvn jetty:run`.
+The page can be seen opening your browser at [http://localhost:8080](http://localhost:8080)

 ### Use Spring Boot and Hazelcast to scale your application with session clustering and caching